 2. Results definition: specification of the data to retrieve from the model

-3. Execution: the different configurations of the models are executed locally or at remote machine(s).
+3. Execution: the different configurations of the models are executed locally or at a remote machine(s).

 4. Results analysis: results collected from the executions